rabdumalikov/self-driving-donkey-car/README.md

 <img src= "https://user-images.githubusercontent.com/29214569/151717113-b90aed7c-b38e-41f4-8576-3cd04caace28.jpeg" title="Original image" width="300" height="180"> <img src= "https://user-images.githubusercontent.com/29214569/151717112-029d3899-2261-4405-9935-1ae338fa4b39.jpeg" title="Undistorted image" width="300" height="180"> <img src= "https://user-images.githubusercontent.com/29214569/151717111-99915891-17a5-4e2f-b303-7c572be900aa.jpeg" title="Cropped image" width="300" height="180">

 ## Linear/Task1 model
-We created our own class **CustomLinear**, which 99% is default linear model.
+We created our own class **CustomLinear**, which 99% is the default linear model.
 The only thing we changed was that we added before the inference image preprocessing steps such as removing distortion and cropping an image.

 ### How did we crop our images?